Essex, Connecticut: Libraries

+Religion

 The one Lutheran Church sits on Main Street in Centerbrook.
 There is a building which once housed a Methodist church on the corner of Prospect Street and Main Street, but it is no longer in use.
 The First Baptist Church of Essex, Connecticut, built in 1846, is notable for being one of only three Egyptian revival churches known to have ever been built in the United States.
 The architect was Minard Lafever.